datacentricdesign/id5415/pages/coaching-session1.md

 * Place an image that defines you in teamwork (template bottom-left box).
 This can be anything from a personal photograph to an image of abstract contemporary art.
 * Mention three character traits that define you, each first of all by using one word, and then elaborate on them by using no more than 140 characters for each trait.
 It is up to you whether you address strengths, specific skills, pitfalls, anecdotes, project examples, or anything you see fit.
 * Mention three boundary conditions for teamwork.
+Examples of boundary condition could be 'be on time', 'have transparent goals' or 'focus on the grade'.
 Optionally, elaborate on these using no more than 140 characters in total.
 It is not important to address who is responsible for creating these conditions.
-* Finally, include the screenshot of your team role test (if you forgot (about) it, leave it empty) in the bottom-right box.
+* Finally, include the screenshot of your team role test from [Task 0](#task-0-team-role-test) (if you forgot about it please do it again) in the bottom-right box.

 ## Task 3 Engage conversations with your peers